DomDumont/rpgbaker/README.md

 # rpgbaker

-minimalist game engine (with rpg elements) inspired by rpgmaker and gamemaker
+minimalist and useless game engine (with rpg elements)